micmejia/bible-dump/NKJV/Exodus/Exod 26.md

 And you shall also make two boards for the two back corners of the tabernacle.

 ###### 24
-They shall be [^c]coupled together at the bottom and they shall be coupled together at the top by one ring.
+They shall be coupled together at the bottom and they shall be coupled together at the top by one ring.
 Thus it shall be for both of them.
 They shall be for the two corners.

 ###### 25
 So there shall be eight boards with their sockets of silver--sixteen sockets--two sockets under each of the boards.